 Chances are that your engine management light has come on in your car on at least one occasion.
 If you’ve found that your initial reaction is one of panic, you’re not alone.
 Many people immediately worry if their engine warning light comes on.

 The EML will be illuminated in different colours, each depending on how severe the issue is.
-A yellow, orange or amber light is the most common and is usually advisory, letting you know that there’s a potential issue with the engine performance.
+A yellow, amber or orange engine management light is the most common and is usually advisory, letting you know that there’s a potential issue with the engine performance.
 You are safe to continue driving your car, although you may notice reduced performance, but you should look to have your car checked at the earliest opportunity by your local garage.

 A flashing engine management light is usually also amber and, again, lets you know that there’s a potential issue with your car that you should have looked at as soon as possible.
 It’s safe to continue driving so you can continue your journey and book your car into your local garage as soon as you can.